AI & Content

 Castmagic is built for people who talk for a living.
 Point it at a podcast, a webinar, or a sales call and it produces show notes, summaries, posts, and quotes in minutes.
 For audio-first creators, it is a genuine time saver.

 The trade-off is that its input is audio and its output is mostly raw text assets you then shape.
 It is the strongest audio-to-text tool here, but the last mile of making those assets sound like you and scheduling them still lands on you or another tool.
+If your input is a podcast, our guide on how to repurpose a podcast into 30 posts is the system for that last mile.

 • Best for: podcasters and founders with lots of recorded audio.